wisabi/IntelliJDesignPatternPlugin/README.md

 ![](./DePaGenPlugin/images/image02.png)
 3. Click the next button.
 ![](./DePaGenPlugin/images/image04.png)
 4. Enter the Design Pattern attributes (press enter once attribute is typed).
 If an attribute is singular (e.g. Factory pattern having a single interface), the entry field will be disabled once entered.
-If an attribute can have more than one (multiple methods), then the textfield dissapear once enterd to allow for more attributes to be entered.
+If an attribute can have more than one (multiple methods), then the textfield dissapear once entered to allow for more attributes to be entered.
 ![](./DePaGenPlugin/images/image05.png)
 5. Once all entries are entered, click on the Generate Code button to create the package.
 ![](./DePaGenPlugin/images/image03.png)